European Central Bank: Response to the financial crises (2008–2014)

-The European Central Bank underwent through a deep internal transformation as it faced the 2008 financial crisis and the European debt crisis.
+The European Central Bank underwent through a deep internal transformation as it faced the 2008 financial crisis and the Euro area crisis.

-Early response to the Eurozone debt crisis
+Early response to the Euro area crisis

-The so-called European debt crisis began after Greece's new elected government uncovered the real level of indebtedness and budget deficit and warned EU institutions of the imminent danger of a Greek sovereign default.
+The Euro area crisis began after Greece's new elected government uncovered the real level of indebtedness and budget deficit and warned EU institutions of the imminent danger of a Greek sovereign default.

 Foreseeing a possible sovereign default in the eurozone, the general public, international and European institutions, and the financial community reassessed the economic situation and creditworthiness of some Eurozone member states.
 Consequently, sovereign bonds yields of several Eurozone countries started to rise sharply.
 This provoked a self-fulfilling panic on financial markets: the more Greek bonds yields rose, the more likely a default became possible, the more bond yields increased in turn.

 This panic was also aggravated because of the reluctance of the ECB to react and intervene on sovereign bond markets for two reasons.
 First, because the ECB's legal framework normally forbids the purchase of sovereign bonds in the primary market (Article 123.
-TFEU), An over-interpretation of this limitation, inhibited the ECB from implementing quantitative easing like the Federal Reserve and the Bank of England did as soon as 2008, which played an important role in stabilizing markets.
+TFEU), An over-interpretation of this limitation inhibited the ECB from implementing quantitative easing like the Federal Reserve and the Bank of England did as soon as 2008, which played an important role in stabilizing markets.

-Secondly, a decision by the ECB made in 2005 introduced a minimum credit rating (BBB-) for all Eurozone sovereign bonds to be eligible as collateral to the ECB's open market operations.
-This meant that if a private rating agencies were to downgrade a sovereign bond below that threshold, many banks would suddenly become illiquid because they would lose access to ECB refinancing operations.
+Secondly, a decision by the ECB made in 2005 introduced a minimum credit rating (BBB−) for all Eurozone sovereign bonds to be eligible as collateral to the ECB's open market operations.
+This meant that if private rating agencies were to downgrade a sovereign bond below that threshold, many banks would suddenly become illiquid because they would lose access to ECB refinancing operations.
 According to former member of the governing council of the ECB Athanasios Orphanides, this change in the ECB's collateral framework "planted the seed" of the euro crisis.

 Faced with those regulatory constraints, the ECB led by Jean-Claude Trichet in 2010 was reluctant to intervene to calm down financial markets.
 Up until 6 May 2010, Trichet formally denied at several press conferences the possibility of the ECB to embark into sovereign bonds purchases, even though Greece, Ireland, Portugal, Spain and Italy faced waves of credit rating downgrades and increasing interest rate spreads.